-Many years of technical experience in underground natural gas storage are being capitalized in the planned transition to low-carbon energy, particularly in the incorporation of innovative energy storage methods.
-NAFTA has long been engaged and taking the initiative in innovative and development projects.
-All this started back at a time when such ideas were not as strongly perceived by society as they are today.
+All this started back at a time when ideas like this were not as strongly perceived by society as they are today.
 These efforts began in 2014, when NAFTA joined Underground Sun Storage as a consortium member and later worked on several projects with a number of major professional partners.
-Because the green economy, and specifically hydrogen, are today key topics at both the European and national level, we believe that NAFTA will also be able to win public support here.

 Underground Sun Storage

-The most promising innovative projects for the future particularly involve increasing the value of natural gas storage facilities, whether through more flexibility, efficiency or through projects concentrating on storing energy produced from various sources.
-Such project was Underground Sun Storage, where NAFTA has partnered with RAG.
-Since 2014, when NAFTA became part of Underground Sun Storage, it has been actively engaged and is participating in a number of energy storage and hydrogen projects both in Slovakia and abroad.
-The project was in itself unique in Europe in that it took place under laboratory conditions and in the second phase directly at an depleted natural gas field.
+The most promising, innovative projects for the future particularly involve increasing the value of natural gas storage facilities, whether through more flexibility, efficiency or projects that concentrate on storing renewable energy sources.
+This is where Underground Sun Storage comes into play, where NAFTA has partnered with RAG.
+The project is in itself unique in Europe in that it took place under laboratory conditions and in the second phase directly at an exhausted natural gas deposit.